Home

 Announcements

-Congratulations to one of our graduate students, Fraulein Retanal, for receiving the Psychonomic Society’s 2021 J. Frank Yates Student Conference Award. bit.ly/3999pPX
+Congratulations to one of our graduate students, Fraulein Retanal, for receiving the Psychonomic Society’s 2021 J. Frank Yates Student Conference Award. https://shorturl.at/Cojh6

 Congratulations to one of our graduate students, Geneviéve Trudel, for being awarded the SSHRC’s 2021 Vanier CGS Award.